 “Some common side effects are pain and bruising at the injection sites that last for a few days.
 Uncommon side effects can be issues relating to smile appearance.
 If Botox spreads to muscles involved in smile formation, it can change the way you look.” – Dr. Jeremy Cumpston, Ageless Clinics

 “My jaw felt heavy and tender for a few days – I felt uncomfortable washing my face and eating chewy things but I am a hypochondriac.
 My treatment was on a weekend but I could have easily returned to work straight after.
 On about day four everything had subsided and I was pain free!” – Emily Algar, Beauty Editor and Ageless patient

 “Effects typically last for four to six months depending on dose used.
 I would suggest using a splint in addition to regular top ups.” – Dr. Jeremy Cumpston, Ageless Clinics

 At Ageless Clinics, anti-wrinkle injections cost $15 per unit.

 Advice for finding an injector you can trust?

 “I think seeing a doctor or dentist who does a great deal of Masseter Botox is essential.
-It is a specialised area and a slow approach to (with strict adherence to anatomy during injecting to avoid smile deformities) is appropriate.” – Dr. Jeremy Cumpston, Ageless Clinics
+It is a specialized area and a slow approach (with strict adherence to anatomy during injecting to avoid smile deformities) is appropriate.” – Dr. Jeremy Cumpston, Ageless Clinics

 Editor’s note: Botox is an extremely personal and somewhat serious treatment, so I would absolutely suggest you do further research – this review is designed to educate but it is based on my own experience only.
 Every patient and injector is different – it’s important to arrive at a decision you feel comfortable with.
 For more information, visit agelessclinics.com.au.